nilayg26/GitCommAI/README.md

 </div>

 **Your GitHub Companion**
-Secure.
-Smart.
-Dev-focused.
+News, Chat, AI & GitHub — All Under One Roof
-An Android app that brings TechNews, GitHub, AI, and secure chat together seamlessly under one roof.
+An Android app that brings TechNews, GitHub, AI, and secure chat together seamlessly.

 ---